 Can this go in a plastic bottle?

 In theory yes and it should work just fine.
 I prefer glass whenever possible, especially since glass bottles are readily available now.
-My personal favorites are these eight ounce amber bottles.
+My personal favorites are these sixteen ounce amber bottles.

 Can I use this on babies/kids/my pets?